ericcapo/marky-coco/README.md

 bash marky.sh sample
 ```

+You can give a try with test files using "bash marky.sh MG01"

 ## SLURM USAGE
 * Run the marky_to_slurm file.
 You can modify the requested amount of time in the file.
 ```